dschneck/RREF-calculator/README.md

 the Reduced Row Eschelon Form (RREF) of a m x n matrix.

 ## To run...
+You might have to run the command
+	chmod +x rref.py
+to give the file execution privileges

 ### with input from the command line: